We Feed Raw Dog Food Review (Frozen Raw)

 Recipe and Label Analysis

-We Feed Raw Lamb Patty Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+We Feed Raw Lamb Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-We Feed Raw Lamb Patty Recipe
+We Feed Raw Lamb Recipe

 Estimated Dry Matter Nutrient Content